scheduleonce/oh-docker-tag-action/README.md

     - lets say, branchName = **live/myProdBranch** -> Image tag will be **master-myProdBranch**
     - lets say, branchName = **special/myBranch** -> Image tag will be **myBranch**

+### Note:
+- Defining imageTag and pullId or tagMap is required.

 ### For Contributors
 - Please follow and fully understand this link before making changes (https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-a-javascript-action)